1098-T Education Tax Benefits

 When and Where the 1098-T Forms Will Be Available

-Your 1098-T Tuition Statement will be available online in MyMav Self Service and will also be mailed to your designated mailing address by January 31st.
+Your 1098-T Tuition Statement will be available online in MyMav Self Service and will also be postmarked to your designated mailing address by January 31st.
 If a valid mailing address is not designated in MyMav, it will be mailed to your valid home or campus address.
 Please take a moment to verify that your addresses are accurate and make any necessary changes in your MyMav Self Service Student Center.
 It is also extremely important that the University has your name as it appears on your social security card.

 View or Print IRS Form 1098-T